rmdth/auto-claim-mudae-self-bot/README.md

 ## Cool things to add

 - Adjust to different restart claims.
 Currently I dont know how does the 120 minute claim works to make it.
-- Currently is made for kakera value efficiency.
-It would be cool to use rt only for wished ones or have different modes if there are any.
 - Tests.
 - Maybe Inherit from the discord.TextChannel or the actual Abstract Class to Channel, so when it takes a channel as a parameter it can be a channel object you don't have to provide prefix, minute_reset and those stuff.
 - Make Kakera claims the same as rolls, so it can sort them.